 Step 2: Conditions

-- Use special days list: Sets the special days calendar to be used in the template.
+- Use special days list: It sets the special days calendar to be used in the template.

-- Min number of alerts: Minimum number of times that the situation defined in the template has to occur (always counting from the number defined in the FlipFlop parameter of the Module) to start triggering an alert.
+- Min number of alerts: Minimum number of times that the situation defined in the template must take place (always counting from the number defined in the FlipFlop parameter of the Module) to start triggering an alert.
 The default value is 0, which means that the alert will be triggered when the first value that meets the condition is reached.
 It works like a filter, useful for ignoring false positives.

 - Max number of alerts: Maximum number of alerts that can be sent consecutively in the same time interval (Time Threshold).
 It is the maximum value of the alert counter.
 No more alerts will arrive per time interval than those indicated in this field.